SkyShineTH/Speexx-Bot/README.md

 - Step 4 Copy this code and paste it on the console page.
 - Step 5 Press the Enter key.
+- Step 6 Press the right shift key and enter "Start" to start.

 ## Author